 We mourn for her deeply.
 The bond we shared feels stronger than friendship.
 It feels like we have lost our sister.

 We look forward to the day where death, disease, poverty and tears are no more.
 Where the party and dancing never stops and we will be united together with our Father in Heaven.

 Rest in perfect peace.
 We loved you.

 Why Rehoboth, Namibia?

-Namibia is one of the least populated countries on the planet and is situated northwest South Africa.
+Namibia is one of the least populated countries on the planet and is situated northwest of South Africa.
 With just over 2 million people in a country much larger than the UK, over 50 percent live below the poverty line.
 The gap between the rich and the poor is one of the world’s largest; poverty amongst plenty.
 The impact of HIV and difficult social issues means that there are many orphans and vulnerable children.

-Rehoboth is a town of 21,000 inhabitants located in the center of the country and is home to some of the world’s poorest people.
+Rehoboth is a town of 21,000 inhabitants located in the centre of the country and is home to some of the world’s poorest people.
 Hope for Rehoboth is a UK based charity that funds and supports this crucial work with children.

-Hope for Rehoboth gives vital financial support on a bi-monthly basis to the Bridge of Hope Kinder-Garten, there are no UK costs to the charity.
+Hope for Rehoboth gives vital financial support on a bi-monthly basis to the Bridge of Hope School, there are no UK costs to the charity.
 All administration fees and trips to Rehoboth are covered by the trustees.